-U+2180 ROMAN NUMERAL ONE THOUSAND C D and U+216F ROMAN NUMERAL ONE THOUSAND can be considered to be glyphic variants of the same Roman numeral, but are distinguished because they are not generally interchangeable and because U+2180 cannot be considered to be a compatibility equivalent to the Latin letter M. U+2181 ROMAN NUMERAL FIVE THOUSAND and U+2182 ROMAN NUMERAL TEN THOUSAND are distinct characters used in Roman numerals; they do not have compatibility decompositions in the Unicode Standard.
-U+2183 ROMAN NUMERAL REVERSED ONE HUNDRED is a form used in combinations with C and/or I to form large numbers-some of which vary with single character number forms such as D, M, U+2181, or others.
+U+2180 Roman numeral one thousand c d and U+216F Roman numeral, but are distinguished because they are not generally interchangeable and because U+2180 cannot be considered to be a compatibility equivalent to the Latin letter M. U+2181 Roman numeral five thousand and U+2182 Roman numeral ten thousand are distinct characters used in Roman numerals; they do not have compatibility decompositions in the Unicode Standard.
+U+2183 Roman numeral reversed one hundred is a form used in combinations with C and/or I to form large numbers-some of which vary with single character number forms such as D, M, U+2181, or others.
 U+2183 is also used for the Claudian letter antisigma.